awsdocs/amazon-efs-user-guide/doc_source/API_DescribeFileSystems.md

 Returns the description of a specific Amazon EFS file system if either the file system `CreationToken` or the `FileSystemId` is provided\.
 Otherwise, it returns descriptions of all file systems owned by the caller's AWS account in the AWS Region of the endpoint that you're calling\.

 When retrieving all file system descriptions, you can optionally specify the `MaxItems` parameter to limit the number of descriptions in a response\.
+Currently, this number is automatically set to 10\.
 If more file system descriptions remain, Amazon EFS returns a `NextMarker`, an opaque token, in the response\.
 In this case, you should send a subsequent request with the `Marker` request parameter set to the value of `NextMarker`\.

 To retrieve a list of your file system descriptions, this operation is used in an iterative process, where `DescribeFileSystems` is called first without the `Marker` and then the operation continues to call it with the `Marker` parameter set to the value of the `NextMarker` from the previous response until the response has no `NextMarker`\.

-The implementation may return fewer than `MaxItems` file system descriptions while still including a `NextMarker` value\.

  The order of file systems returned in the response of one `DescribeFileSystems` call and the order of file systems returned across the responses of a multi\-call iteration is unspecified\.